ample/gatsby-starter-ample/README.md

 To add a new component, do the following:

 1. Copy `.component-starer` into `src/components` and rename the directory to match the name of your component.
-2. Rename any applicable files within the component to match your component's name.
-3. Adjust the `index.js` file to import and export the appropriate component.
-4. Choose which storybook file to use and delete the other, then customize the one you're using to your liking.
+2. Replace all instances of `ComponentName` in `index.js`, `notes.mdx`, and `styles.module.scss` to match the name of the component.
-5. Build the component!
+3. Build the component!
-6. Document component usage in the `_notes.mdx` file.
-(Note: This feature uses [Storybook Docs](https://storybook.js.org/docs/basics/introduction/).)
+4. Document component usage in the `notes.mdx` file.
+(Note: This feature uses [Docz Built-in Components](https://www.docz.site/docs/built-in-components).)

 ### Installing a CMS